DEFRA/defra-ruby-validators/README.md

 ### Grid reference

-This validator checks the value is present, is in the correct format for an [Ordnance Survey National Grid Reference](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid), and that its valid.
+This validator checks the value is present, is in the correct format for an [Ordnance Survey National Grid Reference](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid), and that its valid (we use [os_map_ref](https://github.com/DEFRA/os-map-ref) to check the coordinate is valid).

 Add it to your model or form object using